DominicMachado/DominicMachado.github.io/docs/clas-141-f20/schedule-clas141-f20.md

 ### Wednesday, October 7
 - Between Freedom and Slavery, part 2
 - **Homework (due before class)**: Read Hans van Wees' [article](https://chs.harvard.edu/CHS/article/display/5620.part-i-helotic-histories-chapter-3-hans-van-wees-conquerors-and-serfs-wars-of-conquest-and-forced-labour-in-archaic-greece#n.25) (§1-3) on various groups of non-free and non-enslaved people.
-Jot down all the different forms of serfdom that you can find in the relevant sections and reflect on what this tells us about Greek society.
+Pick one passage from the article and reflect the blurring of the line between free and not free tells us about Greek society.

 ### Friday, October 9
-- Perceptions of Women in Ancient Greece
-- **Homework (due before class)**: Read Hesiod's story of [Pandora](https://diotima-doctafemina.org/translations/greek/pandora-hesiod-works-and-days-53-105/) and Semonides' [poem](https://diotima-doctafemina.org/translations/greek/women-by-semonides-of-amorgos-poem-7/) on the nature of women.
-Select a few lines that stand out to you from these two poems and jot down in commonplace book what these lines tell you about how women were perceived in Greek culture.
+- NO CLASS

 [Back to top.](#top)